 The American Girl Doll books are wonderful for girls ages 7 and up.
 Felicity is a fictionalized American girl in colonial Williamsburg from 1774 to 1776. [chapter books, ages 7 through 9]

-4. My Name Is America: The Journal Of William Thomas Emerson, A Revolutionary War Patriot by Barry Denenberg
+My Name Is America: The Journal of William Thomas Emerson, A Revolutionary War Patriot by Barry Denenberg

 PickyKidPix read both Forge and Chains and highly recommends them.
 She told me that they are about slaves during Colonial America.
 Forge is about runaway slaves during the American Revolution. [chapter books, ages 10 and up]

-The Chains story continues with a perspective shift from Isabel to Curzon, both runaway slaves, and the path they must forge to win their freedom in the midst of the American Revolution. [chapter book, ages 10 and up]
+The Chains story continues with a perspective shift from Isabel to Curzon.
+Both runaway slaves, they must forge a path to win their freedom in the midst of the American Revolution. [chapter book, ages 10 and up]